Ignite-Laboratories/Enigmaneering/enigma0/E0 - The Neural Impulse Engine.md

 **The Loop Period**

 A neural engine, as I said above, also provides a looping count to all execution.
-The loop period allows unique kinds of kernel activation, such as _downbeat_ and _modulo_ activation, which can pace the rate of stimulus.
+The loop period allows unique kinds of kernel activation, such as _downbeat_ and _modulo_ potentials, which can pace the rate of stimulus while stepping incrementally through data.
+For live systems, the beat number is more of an indicator of the longest running period of asynchronous execution - for static data, the beat number can literally act as the _index_ to "step" through a file with.

+    tl;dr - everything is synchronously activated, but asynchronously executes

-### It's so simple!
+### _It's so simple!_

 I kid - I know it might sound daunting, but it really _isn't_.

 The devil is in the details, as they say - so rather than trying to explain everything at once I'd like to try breaking it into logical steps.
-As I progress through those steps, I'll explain the logic and reasoning in my choices and provide perpetually working examples for each.
+As I progress through them, I'll explain the logic and reasoning in my choices and provide perpetually working examples for each.

 Rather than constructing this component by component, I intend to provide the philosophical reasoning behind